robbenz/dia_plugs/woocommerce-customizer/readme.txt

 > Requires WooCommerce 2.1+

-Here's the list of customizations you can make:
+Here are some customizations you can make:

 *   Add to Cart button text for all product types (within the shop loop and on a single product page)
 *   The number of products displayed per page